arq

 # WorkerSettings defines the settings to use when creating the work,

-# For a list of available settings, see https://arq-docs.helpmanual.io/#arq.worker.Worker
+# For a list of all available settings, see https://arq-docs.helpmanual.io/#arq.worker.Worker

 class WorkerSettings: